 The bassist is Billy Gould from Faith No More.
 He is one of the few musicians who understood the importance of actually communicating to fans online way before artists obliged (or failed) to do so on MySpace, Facebook and Twitter.
-Here is what he had to say during a time when sending letters to a fan club was pointless when you could get what you want from an online discussion group.
+He wasn’t around longer enough to castigate the genre which he helped instigate (nu metal).
+Still, here is what he had to say during a time when sending letters to a fan club was pointless when you could get what you want from an online discussion group.

 Concerning Soundgarden’s guitarist (whose forename rhymes with Faith No More’s guitarist) being featured in the FNM 1996 calendar: